-Property transaction taxes - a tax imposed upon the sale of real estate, often known as stamp duty - are an important source of revenue for governments in many countries.1 Within the OECD, over 1 billion people live in jurisdictions that implement some form of property transaction tax.2 Yet, at the same time, these taxes are often viewed as inefficient and highly distortionary (Besley, Meads, and Surico, 2014 and Best and Kleven, 2017).
+Property transaction taxes-a tax imposed upon the sale of real estate, often known as stamp duty-are an important source of revenue for governments in many countries.1 Within the OECD, over 1 billion people live in jurisdictions that implement some form of property transaction tax.2 Yet, at the same time, these taxes are often viewed as inefficient and highly distortionary (Besley, Meads, and Surico (2014) and Best and Kleven (2017)).
 By discouraging housing transactions, these taxes may reduce household mobility and contribute to a misallocation of housing across households.
-As a result, reforms that reduce or remove stamp duty are often proposed (Henry, Harmer, Piggott, Ridout, and Smith, 2009 and Boadway, Chamberlain, and Emmerson, 2010).
+As a result, reforms that reduce or remove stamp duty are often proposed (Henry, Harmer, Piggott, Ridout, and Smith (2009) and Boadway, Chamberlain, and Emmerson (2010)).
 In this paper, we study the quantitative implications of removing stamp duty on welfare in Australia.

 We develop a heterogeneous agents general equilibrium overlapping generations (OLG) model with housing to examine the welfare effects of removing stamp duty.
-This type of models has become a standard framework to analyse the impact of policy on housing markets.3 Our model consists of finitely-lived households that derive utility from nondurable consumption and housing services.
+These types of models have become a standard framework to analyze the impact of policy on housing markets.3 Our model consists of finitely-lived households that derive utility from non-durable consumption and housing services.
 Households face idiosyncratic income and mortality shocks in an incomplete market setting.
-Every period they choose non-durable consumption, housing services, and savings into a risk-free financial asset and a housing asset, subject to borrowing constraints, progressive stamp duty and other transaction costs of housing.
+Every period they choose nondurable consumption, housing services, and savings into a risk-free financial asset and a housing asset, subject to borrowing constraints, progressive stamp duty, and other transaction costs of housing.
 A household can rent or purchase a home and a homeowner can lease out houses in the rental market.
 As in Sommer and Sullivan (2018), the choice of housing tenure leads to endogenous demand and supply in both rental and purchase markets, allowing house prices and rents to endogenously respond to policy reforms.
 This framework allows us to study the impact of stamp duty on house prices, rents, housing allocations and transitions, and welfare.
 Furthermore, households vary in income, wealth, and age, allowing us to study how welfare changes are related to these characteristics.

 Stamp duty is a large transaction cost that may reduce housing turnover and cause households to remain in homes that are mismatched to their needs or preferences.
 To allow for this possibility, we assume that utility from home ownership is subject to matchspecific preference shocks.
 As a result, in our model, two motives drive households to purchase a new home.
-First, as in standard OLG models with housing, households may
+First, as in standard OLG models with housing, households may move to a new house to alter the quantity of housing services consumed.
+This is essentially a permanent income motive adjusted to account for transaction costs and credit constraints.
+Second, households may move to another house not because they are dissatisfied with the size or quality of their current home.
+Rather, their personal circumstances may have changed, so they seek a home of similar quality but in a different location or with different features.
+We describe this as housing mismatch and this occurs